aminya/minijson/Readme.md

 // minify the files in-place and in parallel await minifyFiles(["file1.json", "file2.json"])

+// supports comments by passing true as the second argument await minifyFiles(["file1_with_comment.json", "file2_with_comment.json"], true)

 // minify the given string
 const minifiedString = minifyString(`{"some_json": "here"}`)

+// supports comments by passing true as the second argument const minifiedString2 = minifyString(`{"some_json": "here"}//comment`, true)
 ```

 **Note**: in the Nodejs API, prefer `minifyFiles` over other functions, as it minifies the files in parallel with the least amount of resources.